 email@example.com • 232 2094 • GEB 3.208

-Lauren Apter Bairnsfather supervises the College of Liberal Arts Grants Services, conducts institutional research for Dean Diehl, and serves as contact for Humanities Research Awards as well as Lecturer and Graduate Coordinator Travel Grants.
-Dr. Apter Bairnsfather holds a B.A. in Plan II and Middle Eastern Studies (The University of Texas, 1996), an M.A. in Social Sciences (University of Chicago, 2000), and a Ph.D. in History (The University of Texas, 2008).
+Lauren Apter Bairnsfather supervises Liberal Arts Grants Services, conducts institutional research for Dean Diehl, and serves as contact for decentralized graduate fellowships, Humanities Research Awards, Lecturer and Graduate Coordinator Travel Grants, and the Liberal Arts TA Task Force.
+She holds a B.A. in Plan II and Middle Eastern Studies (The University of Texas, 1996), an M.A. in Social Sciences (University of Chicago, 2000), and a Ph.D. in History (The University of Texas, 2008).
+Previously a museum professional, Dr. Apter Bairnsfather has worked in higher education for over ten years.

 firstname.lastname@example.org • 232 0760 • GEB 4.306